Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 Doing a solid competitor analysis will be beneficial as well.
 Do some sleuthing into your top competitor’s strategies.
 What kind of posts perform best for them, and how can you incorporate them into your own strategy?

-Facebook Update #4: Limiting Stories
+Facebook Change #4: Limiting Stories

 Previously, Facebook would show users what stories their friends were liking and commenting on.